Q: Who can become a member of our YMCA?

 Q: What types of classes do you offer?

 A: Whether your goal is improving endurance, building strength, or increasing flexibility and core strength, you’re bound to find strength in numbers in one of our group exercise classes.
-Here’s a sampling: Yoga, Pilates, Spinning, Group Step, Group Kick, Group Power, Group Active, Fit and Functional, T’ai Chi, Qigong, Circuit Challenge, NIA, Zumba, Arthritis, Core Fusion, and a number of Water Fitness Classes.
+Here’s a sampling: Yoga, Pilates, Spinning, TRX Zone, Group Power, Group Active, Fit and Functional, T’ai Chi, Qigong, NIA, Zumba, Arthritis, Core Fusion, and a number of Water Fitness Classes.

 Q: Do I need to be a member to participate in programs at the New Canaan YMCA?